therevealer/Smart-Auditing-Roadmap/README.md

 This plan is to become a smart contract auditor & engineer in 2024.

 ## Steps
-1. Learn about the EVM.
+1. Learn about the EVM...Read Mastering Ethereum
-2. Understand common smart contract standards and proposals.
+2. Understand common smart contract standards and proposals(ERCs and EIPs).
-3. Solve CTFs
+3. Become familiar with the most used smart contracts.
-4. Become familiar with the most used smart contracts.
+4. Learn finance basics
-5. Write blogs about my learnings.
+5. Smart contract security best practices and common vulnerabilities.
-6. Learn finance basics
+6. Solve CTFs
 7. Get real-world experience